thiblahute/meson-website/Syntax.md

 Numbers
 --

 Meson supports only integer numbers.
 They are declared simply by writing them out.
+Basic arithmetic operations are supported.

+    x = 1 + 2
+    y = 3 * 4
+    d = 5 % 3 # Yields 2.

 Strings can be converted to a number like this: